Arthritis has an immense impact on people of all age groups.

 Whether it is home remedies, inaccurate Internet fixes or just plain personal opinions, there remains many myths about how to turn back the clock on arthritis.
 Some think that it will simply get better on its own which incorrectly has caused many patients to delay needed joint replacement surgery where they have lived in pain for years unnecessarily.

 “Some people think non-surgical treatment options are just Band-Aid solutions,” said Kaplan.
 “While surgical treatments can significantly improve a patient’s quality of life, however, not all joint pain should be treated with joint replacement.
-In many cases, it is better to wait, or treat the symptoms without surgery to avoid the risk of long-term complications that can be very debilitating.”
+In many cases, it is better to wait, or treat the symptoms with minimally invasive spine surgery to avoid the risk of long-term complications that can be very debilitating.”

 He also cautioned against the idea that arthritis is genetic.